Outboard Boat Motor for Ottawa National Forest

 Quick Summary

-The USDA Forest Service, specifically the Ottawa National Forest, is soliciting quotations for the purchase of one new outboard boat motor.
-This acquisition is issued as a Request for Quotation (RFQ) under solicitation number 12444526Q0029.
-This opportunity is a Total Small Business Set-Aside.
-Offers are due by May 13, 2026, at 11:00 PM Eastern.
+The USDA Forest Service is soliciting quotations for the purchase of one new outboard boat motor for the Ottawa National Forest in Watersmeet, MI.
+This acquisition is a Total Small Business Set-Aside.
+The solicitation, issued as an RFQ, seeks a firm-fixed price quote for a motor meeting specific technical requirements and includes delivery to Ironwood, MI.
+Quotations are due by May 13, 2026, at 11:00 PM Eastern.

 Scope of Work